-Welcome to the second lesson in web automation with LEAPWORK.
+Welcome to the second lesson on Web automation using Leapwork!

-We will continue with the login form and the flow we built in lesson 1.
+We will continue to use the flow we created in lesson 1.

 Performing a login could be part of many web automation flows.